The narcissistic mother has a way of making her children feel owned instead of loved, and she never failed to remind us our fate was in her hands.

-Narcissistic mothers don’t have children for the same reasons that normal mothers do.
+Narcissistic mothers don’t have children for the same reasons normal mothers do.

 They don’t have children because they want to see their cute little fingers and toes.